Manpages

 Format=

 Takes a file system name, such as "ext4", "btrfs", "xfs", "vfat", "erofs", "squashfs" or the special value "swap".
 If specified and the partition is newly created it is formatted with the specified file system (or as swap device).
 The file system UUID and label are automatically derived from the partition UUID and label.
-If this option is used, the size allocation algorithm is slightly altered: the partition is created as least as big as required for the minimal file system of the specified type (or 4KiB if the minimal size is not known).
+If this option is used, the size allocation algorithm is slightly altered: the partition is created at least as big as required for the minimal file system of the specified type (or 4KiB if the minimal size is not known).

 This option has no effect if the partition already exists.